St Mary's College, Wellington: History

 The school, which is one of the oldest existing schools in New Zealand, was founded in 1850 by Philippe Viard, first Bishop of Wellington and staffed from 1861 by a small group of religious sisters, the "Sisters of Mary", established by Viard.
-Part of the land on which the school is situated was donated by Lord Petre, the 11th Baron Petre (1793–1850), who was a director of the New Zealand Company and whose family seat Thorndon Hall in Essex was an important centre of Catholic Recusancy from the time of Queen Elizabeth I. Another part of the site was given by Sir George Grey, Governor of New Zealand out of public funds.
+Part of the land on which the school is situated was donated by Lord Petre, the 11th Baron Petre (1793–1850), who was a director of the New Zealand Company and whose family seat Thorndon Hall in Essex was an important centre of Catholic Recusancy from the time of Queen Elizabeth I. The area of Central Wellington in which the school is located is also named after Thorndon.
+Another part of the site was given by Sir George Grey, Governor of New Zealand out of public funds.
 In 1861 the school was taken over by the Sisters of Mercy (absorbing the earlier group) when they arrived in Wellington in that year.
 To begin with, the school was co-educational (boys and girls) and had a boarding facility attached.
 Nowadays the boarding facility is gone, and it is a single sex girls' school.

+Enrolment

+As a state-integrated school, the proprietors of St Mary's College charge compulsory attendance dues to cover capital costs.
+For the 2025 school year, the attendance dues payable is $1,147 per year per student.